Justene Williams

 Artist Bio

-Justene Williams was born in Sydney in 1970 and lives in Brisbane.
-Many of her projects have been inspired by early twentieth-century modernism, channelling dada cabaret, futurist operas, and Bauhaus ballet through a lens of suburban Australia.
-She has shown at the National Gallery of Australia, Queensland Art Gallery, and Buxton Contemporary.
+Justene Williams was born in Sydney in 1970 and lives in Meanjin/Brisbane.
+Many of her projects have been inspired by early twentieth-century modernism, channelling dada cabaret, futurist operas, and Bauhaus ballet through a suburban Australia lens.
+She has shown at the National Gallery of Australia, Queensland Art Gallery, and Buxton Contemporary, and is a senior lecturer at Queensland College of Art.
 She is represented by Anna Schwartz Gallery, Melbourne.

 The Institute of Modern Art acknowledges the traditional custodians of the land upon which the IMA now stands, the Jagera, Yuggera, Yugarapul, and Turrbal people.
 We offer our respect to Aboriginal and Torres Strait Islander people as the first artists of this country.
 In the spirit of allyship, the IMA will continue to work with First Nations people to celebrate, support, and present their immense past, present, and future contribution to artistic practice and cultural expression.